t-crow-142/web-demo/README.md

 If you know how to use Git, feel free to clone the project using Git.

+## Opening Project with Visual Studio Code

+Once Visual Studio Code is installed on your computer and have unzipped the project folder, you can open the whole project folder with Visual Studio Code.

+This will allow you to edit and manage files in your project.

+Make sure to save your changes in Visual Studio Code and/or have autosave enabled.

+You can run your HTML file with any web browser.

+Make sure to refresh the page in your browser to see any changes.

 ## HTML, CSS & JavaScript

 The HTML, CSS and JavaScript files within this project can be used to practice editing code with Visual Studio Code.